Royal Enfield’s new Himalayan delivers adventure that’s exciting whether on or off-pavement

 The Hanle Black version of Royal Enfield’s second generation Himalayan is gorgeous in person.
 Photo courtesy of Royal Enfield

-The Himalayan is featured in three models: The base model in Kaza Brown will fetch 5,900 euro which calculates to $1,000 USD more than the current model Himalayan.
-The Pass models, featured in Slate Himalayan Salt or Slate Himalayan Poppy Blue color, will be offered at 6,000 euro or approximately $6,560.
-The Summit model without tubeless wheels in Hanle Black will be offered at 6,200 euro or just under $6,800.
-For those seeking tubeless wheels, the Summit models in Kamet White, the bike I rode while on my Himalayan journey in India and which I absolutely fell in love with, or the Hanle Black variant, will go for 6,450 – 6,500 euro or roughly $7,050-$7,100 in American coin.
+The base model in Kaza Brown is priced at an impressive $5,799.
+The Pass models, featured in Slate Himalayan Salt or Slate Himalayan Poppy Blue color, are offered for $100 more at $5,899.
+The top-end Summit model, without tubeless wheels in Hanle Black, will be offered at $5,999.
+For those seeking tubeless wheels, the Summit models in Kamet White, the bike I rode while on my Himalayan journey in India and which I absolutely fell in love with, as well as the Hanle Black variant, will go for $6,099.
+A full line-up of Genuine Motorcycle Accessories from Royal Enfield, including taller windscreen, luggage racks, hand guards, and more, are available directly from Royal Enfield at your local dealer and online at www.royalenfield.com.

 OutdoorX4 Magazine Promoting responsible vehicle-based adventure travel and outdoors adventure